There is no single test for schizophrenia. It is usually diagnosed after assessment by a mental health specialist.

 You may be diagnosed if your symptoms have an impact on your ability to work, study or perform daily tasks.

-The psychiatrist, or a specialist nurse, will rule out other possible causes first.
-For example, recreational drug use or bipolar disorder.
+The psychiatrist, or mental health team member, will rule out other possible causes first.
+For example, drug use or bipolar disorder.

 Bipolar disorder